GazalaS/StockIt/doc/StockItUserGuide.md

 * Show the Grocery List filtered by current date and sorted by status.
 * Show the Grocery List filtered on status and sorted on Date.
 * Save the current Grocery List to File.
-* Restores the Grocery List when application restarts.
+* Restores the Grocery List when application restarts
+* Item Status identifies priority of an Item.
+	 * Running Low indicates that Item quantity is low
+	 * Need to Buy indicates that Item is finished and need to be brought
+	 * Brought indicates that Item is already brought
+* Item Category for Classification of Items.
+ 	* Edible when an Item can be consumed
+ 	* Inedible when an Item cant not be consumed

 ------------
 ## Installing Software